Laf111/CEMU-Batch-Framework/README.md

 - Extract in your games folder
 - launch _BatchFW_Install\\setup.bat
 - move or copy your mlc01 data when asked
-- launch all your games a first time to let BatchFw get your transferable cache and create a save for the current user
+- launch all your games a first time using the shortcuts to let BatchFw get your transferable cache and create a save for the current user

 If you use a mlc01 folder or a CEMU install per user.
 Repeat the last two steps for each user.